gianluca-venturini/raft/README.md

 - [x] The leader commits values (sending update to majority of followers) before applying to the state machine
 - [ ] Store the RPC client in a structure instead of creating a new one every time
 - [ ] The nodes handle "Error: transport error" when nodes are down
+- [ ] The setVar call should succeed when some (not majority) of followers are down
 - [ ] Send partial entry updates rather than all entries every time
-- [ ] Depose leader when AppendEntries returns a higer term
+- [x] Depose leader when AppendEntries returns a higer term
+- [ ] Clean up the persisted state after every integration test

 # Learnings
 - Raft protocol implementation